 How to get the best value from your car service

 The quality of service your car receives is going to benefit you for a number of reasons.
-First and foremost your car is safe to drive, you’ll also avoid costly repairs caused by faults and failure, and cars that have a detailed service history generally retain their value.
+First and foremost your car is safe to drive, you’ll also avoid costly repairs caused by persistent faults and sudden engine failures, and cars that have a detailed service history generally retain their value a lot better.
 This means more money in your pocket when you come to sell it or more money off your next car if you part exchange.

-When choosing who to service your car, there are a few questions you should consider to determine whether or not you’ll get value for money.
+When choosing who to service your car, there are a few questions you should consider to determine whether or not you’ll get value for money – don’t always just choose the cheap service first.
 How much do you charge for a service?
 What is included in the cost of a service?
 Do you use genuine automotive parts for repairs?
 Who will service my car?

 Knowing the service checklist will help you determine if the quality of the service offered suits the cost – you can compare this with other garages to see who offers the better deal.
 The service checklist will detail what checks and reports are carried out, as well as what parts are replaced as standard.
 If parts are replaced, they should only be replaced by genuine automotive parts that are approved by your vehicle’s manufacturer.